 Courses Needing Faculty Approval

 Individualized Study Courses include Thesis (CIS 503), Research (CIS 601), Internship (CIS 604), Reading (CIS 605) and Final Project (CIS 609).
-Preauthorization to register for these courses is done by the Graduate Coordinator after receiving the completed Permission to register for Individualized Study form (located in the CIS front office).
-If you wish to identify a reading or project course and have this title appear on your transcript, contact the Graduate Coordinat before the end of the fifth week of the term.
-Titles are limited to 16 characters (including spaces) and must include Read or Proj in the title.
+Preauthorization to register for these courses is done by the Graduate Program Coordinator after receiving the completed Permission to register for Individualized Study form (located in the CIS front office).
+If you wish to identify a reading or project course and have this title appear on your transcript, contact the Graduate Program Coordinator before the end of the fifth week of the term.
+Titles are limited to 22 characters (including spaces) and must include Read or Proj at the beginning of the title.

 Each graduate student should be familiar with satisfying both department and Graduate School regulations for maintaining graduate status and graduation requirements.
 Students who fail to maintain a cumulative 3.00 GPA in two successive terms may be dropped from the M.S. program.
 Ph.D. students must earn a minimum of B- and an overall GPA of 3.5 in the six courses they use to satisfy the Breadth and Depth requirements.
 Students should becom familiar with the Graduate School's web site.